Vector2 Normal { get; set; }

 Usage

 Use the Normal property when you need to obtain the direction of a Vector2Int as a unit vector.
-This is particularly useful in scenarios where you need to perform operations that require direction without regard to magnitude, such as calculating angles or projecting vectors.
+This is particularly useful in scenarios where the magnitude of the vector is not important, but the direction is.
+Note that the result is a Vector2, not a Vector2Int, due to the need for floating-point precision in representing unit vectors.

 Example